João Maria D'Agostini: Later career (1853–1869)

-In 1852 Agostini moved to Monte Palma in Paraguay, now called El Cerro del Monje and now in the Misiones Province of Argentina.

-The next year he was in Buenos Aires, then crossed the Andes to Chile, where he lived from 1854 to 1856.
+In 1852, Agostini moved to Monte Palma in Paraguay, now called El Cerro del Monje and now in the Misiones Province of Argentina.
+The next year, he was in Buenos Aires, then crossed the Andes to Chile, where he lived from 1854 to 1856.
 He was in Bolivia in 1857, Peru in 1858, Mexico in 1859, Cuba in 1860 and Canada in 1861.
 Because he drew large crowds from time to time, the activities of this foreign religious leader often roused the suspicions of the authorities.

-Agostini reached the United States in 1861, and walked for almost 1000 km to New Mexico.
+Agostini reached the United States in 1861 and walked for almost 1000 km to New Mexico.
 He lived on a mountain later named for him, Hermit's Peak, near Las Vegas, New Mexico.
-In 1867 he moved to a cave near the town of Las Cruces, although the residents warned him that the Indians were dangerous.
+In 1867, he moved to a cave near the town of Las Cruces, although the residents warned him that the Indians were dangerous.
 He lived there for two years, sometimes coming down to the village to preach, treat the sick and catechize children.

 According to a plaque in the cave east of Las Cruces, New Mexico, where he spent his final two years, he told the people nearby that he'd light a fire every Friday night to let them know he was still alive.
-In April 1869 the villagers noted the absence of his fire, went up to his cave to investigate, and discovered that he had been killed.
+In April 1869, the villagers noted the absence of his fire, went up to his cave to investigate, and discovered that he had been killed.
 His murderer was never found.
 He had died on 17 April 1869 at the age of 69.

 João Maria's tomb may still be seen in New Mexico.

 Legacy

-João Maria D’Agostini inspired others who became mendicants in Brazil in the following decades, and was the first of the three "monks" named João Maria in southern Brazil.
+João Maria D'Agostini inspired others who became mendicants in Brazil in the following decades, and was the first of the three "monks" named João Maria in southern Brazil.

 Some widely distributed photographs with the legend "Jõao Maria de Agostinho Propheta" are actually pictures of a later monk, João Maria de Jesus.

 Even now, some people believe that João Maria still wanders in the region and works his miracles.
 There are many sites in the center and east of Paraná and Santa Catarina, the south of São Paulo and the north of Rio Grande do Sul, where a small altar or cross marks a place where one of the "João Marias" would have passed.

 The Monge State Park was created in Lapa in 1960.
 An important feature is the monk's cave, which is a place of religious pilgrimage for thousands of faithful people.
-It also includes a source of water that it considered to be miraculous.
+It also includes a source of water that is considered to be miraculous.

 Hermit Peak, a mountain in San Miguel County, New Mexico, is named for him.